-- Experience operating the types of projects proposed - Quality of services proposed and likelihood that the project will be able to succeed in moving unsheltered persons into permanent housing - Cost effectiveness of services proposed - Severity of needs of the population to be served - Leveraging housing resources new PH-PSH or PH-RRH project applications will be scored if the proposed project utilizes housing subsidies or subsidized housing units not funded through the CoC or ESG programs (letters of commitment, contracts, or other formal written documents that demonstrate the number of subsidies or units being provided to support the project are required with the project application).

-• Leveraging healthcare resources - new PH-PSH or PH-RRH project applications will be scored if the proposed project utilizes healthcare resources to help individuals and families experiencing homelessness (formal letters of commitment that demonstrate the value of the commitment and dates the healthcare resources will be provided are required with the project application).
+- Experience operating the types of projects proposed; - Quality of services proposed and likelihood that the project will be able to succeed in moving unsheltered persons into Permanent Housing; - Cost-effectiveness of services proposed; - Severity of needs of the population to be served; - Leveraging housing resources new PH-PSH or PH-RRH project applications will be scored if the proposed project utilizes housing subsidies or subsidized housing units not funded through the CoC or ESG programs (letters of commitment, contracts, or other formal written documents that demonstrate the number of subsidies or units being provided to support the project are required with the project application); - Leveraging healthcare resources new PH-PSH or PH-RRH project applications will be scored if the proposed project utilizes healthcare resources to help individuals and families experiencing homelessness (formal letters of commitment that demonstrate the value of the commitment and dates the healthcare resources will be provided are required with the project application); and - Alignment with the San Luis Obispo Countywide Plan to address homelessness (2022 2027).

-• Alignment with the San Luis Obispo Countywide Plan to address homelessness (2022 - 2027) For applicants who have been funded in one or more previous years, past performance will also be considered, including:
+For applicants who have been funded in one or more previous years for the proposed activity, past performance will also be considered, including:

-- Exits to permanent housing - Returns to homelessness - Reducing length of time persons remain homeless - Increases in employment income of participants from entry to exit (Permanent Housing projects only) - Increases in total income (Permanent Housing Projects only)
+- Exits to permanent housing; - Returns to homelessness; - Reducing length of time persons remain homeless; - Increases in employment income of participants from entry to exit (Permanent Housing projects only); and - Increases in total income (Permanent Housing Projects only).

+This data will be measured from HMIS reports for these projects.
+Applicants for whom HMIS information is not available will be asked to submit similar performance information.
 Detailed scoring information is available in the County's Continuum of Care scoring rubric for each type of application (Coordinated Entry - Renewals and Expansions; Permanent Supportive Housing - Renewals and Expansions; and New and Bonus Projects).
-Scoring rubrics are posted on the County website, along with this RFP, and will also be distributed at the September 19 workshop.
+Scoring rubrics are posted on the County website, along with this RFP, and will also be distributed at the July 21 informational meeting.

 Reallocation.
 Reallocation is a process CoCs use to shift funds in whole or part from existing eligible renewal projects to create one or more new projects without decreasing the CoC's ARD.
-New projects created through reallocation must meet the requirements set forth in Section II.B.1 of the NOFO and the project eligibility and project quality thresholds established by HUD in Sections V.C.4.b and c of the NOFO.
+New projects created through reallocation must meet the requirements set forth in Sections I.B.3.a and III.B.4.b.(3) of the NOFO and the project eligibility and project quality thresholds established by HUD in Sections III.C.5.b and c of the NOFO.
 CoCs may only reallocate eligible renewal projects that have previously been renewed under the CoC Program.
-To create a Transition Grant (see Section III.B.2.cc of the NOFO), the CoC must wholly eliminate one or more projects and use those funds to create a single, new transition grant.
+To create a Transition Grant (see Section I.B.2.b.(30) of the NOFO), the CoC must wholly eliminate one or more projects and use those funds to create a single, new transition grant.

-Once reviewed and scored, projects will be ranked and classified as Tier 1 or Tier 2.
+Once reviewed and scored, projects will be ranked and classified as Tier 1 or Tier 2 by the Grant Review Committee.